maierfelix/nvk/README.md

 # node-vulkan
-node-vulkan is a Vulkan binding generator for node.js.
+This is a Vulkan binding generator for node.js.

 The bindings are machine generated and provide an API to interact from JavaScript with the low-level interface of Vulkan.
 The API of this project strives to be as close as possible to Vulkan's original API.

+**Note**: This is an early experiment, use with *honor*!

 ## Structure:
  - `generator`: code for binding generation